Mwebia-Dennis/react-horizontal-datepicker/README.md

 ## Updates
-* @propname: value => to be when you need to control the selected date state of the calendar from another parent component
+* @propname: value => to be used when you need to control the selected date state of the calendar from another parent component
 * @propname: disablePastDays => disabling and enabling teh past days

 ## react-horizontal-strip-datepicker